 “It’s good enough” sounds like a terrible mantra – and in many ways, it is.
-Sometimes it is the right next step.
-If what you already have is excellent, but you are waffling on that last 10%, it’s probably time to ship anyway.
+But, sometimes it is the right next step.
+If what you already have is excellent, but you are waffling on that last 5%, it’s probably time to ship anyway.
 We should modify “it’s good enough” to “it’s good enough to push us toward our goal.”

 If you set clear goals based on business outcomes, you can safely say when the work is good enough to move the needle in your business.